CADAIR-Lab/.github/profile/README.md

-# CADAIR: Cheikh Anta Diop Artificial Intelligence Research lab
+# CADAIR: Cheikh Anta Diop Artificial Intelligence Research Lab
 Building the foundations of low-resource AI for better fairness and inclusivity in Africa.

 # Description